Ilie-Ioan/Ilie-Ioan/README.md

   [Link to repository](https://github.com/Ilie-Ioan/Verilog-Course)

   **These are some projects and what i am learning or I continnue to learn during an udemy c++ course:**
-  [Link to repository](https://github.com/Ilie-Ioan/C--Learning)
+- Master C++ Programming From Beginner To Advance 2024 Edition Udemy course [Link to repository](https://github.com/Ilie-Ioan/C--Learning)